EtchUK/Etch.OrchardCore.Workflows/README.md

 Allows the user to specify multiple field names which will all be validated for not having empty content.
 The task provides `Valid` and `Invalid` outcomes as well as `Done` and will update the `ModelState` in the same way as the stock Orchard Core validate tasks.

+#### Validate Required When Checked

+Validates that multiple fields have a value when a defined checkbox field has been checked.
+The task provides `Valid` and `Invalid` outcomes as well as `Done` and will update the `ModelState` in the same way as the stock Orchard Core validate tasks.

 ### Form Output

 Provides a task `Set Form Outputs` which will send all entries from the form to the `Output` of the workflow with the same names as their form `input`s.